diya-bytes/Loreal-Supply-Chain-Analysis/README.md

 - **Sales Distribution by Category and Region**

 ## 💡 **Motivation & Inspiration**
-I created this project as part of my application for the **L’Oréal program**.
+I created this project as part of my application for the **L'Oréal Graduate Engineer Trainee Program**.
 While researching the company, I was inspired to analyze its sales and supply chain performance to understand its business strategies better.
 This dashboard showcases my **data analytics skills** and my ability to generate valuable insights for business decision-making.

 ## 📂 **Dataset**
 The dataset used includes key metrics like sales, revenue, product categories, and regional performance.
 It has been cleaned and preprocessed for analysis.